 Treatment of adult patients with Philadelphia chromosome–positive chronic myeloid leukemia (Ph+ CML) in chronic phase (CP), previously treated with 2 or more tyrosine kinase inhibitors; treatment of adult patients with Ph+ CML in CP with the T315I mutation

-Metastatic NSCLC in patients whose tumors have a mutation that leads to mesenchymal-epithelial transition exon 14 skipping as detected by an FDA-approved test
+Treatment of metastatic non–small cell lung cancer in adult patients whose tumors have a mutation that leads to mesenchymal-epithelial transition exon 14 skipping, as detected by an FDA-approved test

 Afinitor (everolimus) tablets/Afinitor Disperz (everolimus tablets for oral suspension) Indications

-Postmenopausal women with advanced HR-positive, HER2-negative breast cancer in combination with exemestane after failure of treatment with letrozole or anastrozole; adults with progressive neuroendocrine tumors of pancreatic origin and adults with progressive, well-differentiated, nonfunctional neuroendocrine tumors of gastrointestinal or lung origin that are unresectable, locally advanced, or metastatic; adults with advanced renal-cell carcinoma after failure of treatment with sunitinib or sorafenib; adults with renal angiomyolipoma and TSC not requiring immediate surgery
+Treatment of postmenopausal women with advanced hormone receptor–positive, HER2-negative breast cancer in combination with exemestane after failure of treatment with letrozole or anastrozole; adults with progressive neuroendocrine tumors of pancreatic origin and adults with progressive, well-differentiated, nonfunctional neuroendocrine tumors of gastrointestinal or lung origin that are unresectable, locally advanced, or metastatic disease; adults with advanced renal-cell carcinoma after failure of treatment with sunitinib or sorafenib; adults with renal angiomyolipoma and tuberous sclerosis complex not requiring immediate surgery

 Gleevec (imatinib mesylate) Indications